mayfrost/guides/INITIATION.md

 # Initiation Rite

 This guide is for those wanting one of the two most beautiful source based distros, either __CRUX__ or __Source Mage GNU/Linux__.
-The was written so it can be used by both, only diverging on particular details.
+It was written so it can be used by both, only diverging on particular details.
-* __CRUX__: A ports based, BSD style init scripts, distro following true KISS principles (Keep It Simple, Stupid).
+* __CRUX__: A ports based, BSD style init scripts, distro following true KISS principles (Keep It Simple).
 * __Source Mage GNU/Linux__: Without 3rd party patches, sensible defaults or masked packages, free from obfuscated and pre-configured code, use clean dependencies as they came from upstream developers and can also use flags.